Isaiah 8: Verse 16

 Seal the law among my disciples.

 This verse relates to the completion of the scroll initiated in verse 1.
 The expression my disciples is God's new definition for his people in their relation to him.

 Verse 23

 For is there no gloom to her that was steadfast?

 The Jerusalem Bible suggests that this line "seems to be a gloss".

 In the former time he debased the land of Zebulon, and the land of Naphthali;

 But in the latter time he hath made it glorious:

 Even the way of the sea, beyond Jordan, Galilee of the nations.

-This text, which appears as Isaiah 9:1 in most modern translations, forms verse 8:23 in Hebrew texts and some English versions.
+This text, which appears as Isaiah 9:1 in most modern Christian translations, forms verse 8:23 in Hebrew texts and some English versions.